ruchis2712/Singha-Ruchi_Project-Self-Assessment/README.md

 # TIPS for any new cohorts
 Would be to have clearly demarcated roles and responsibilities, with trust in each others capabilities, a broad level understanding of what is important to each team member as a personal outcome from the project, and an open mindest to help and ellevate each other

+# SUMMARY OF PROJECT (PROJECT ELEVATOR)
+### Executed a Machine Learning classifier project analyzing US Road Accidents, to enable an Early Warning System.
+The project leveraged Postgres for data storage; PySpark for ETL; Sklearn, TensorFlow & Keras for Machine Learning; and Tableau for visualization.
+Of the three ML algorithms tested (Logistics Regression, Decision Tree Classifier and Neural Networks), Decision Tree Classifier was most accurate in classifying accident severity based on the features used.